uabrc/uabrc.github.io/docs/data_management/lts/sharing.md

 }
 ```

 Critically, this does not allow the given users the ability to read, download, edit, or delete any objects in the bucket.
-They will be able to list the objects, see the names, sizes, and directory structure, but will not be able to interact with the objects.
+They will be able to list the objects, see the names, sizes, and directory structure but will not be able to interact with the objects.
 These permissions should be enumerated in a separate statement like:

 ``` json
 {